ryanfitzer/ViewportJS/readme.md

 - `query` *(string)* A valid [`mediaQueryString`](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Syntax).

-The order of these objects in the array is important because it determines how to calculate the `current` viewport, which is defined as the last matching viewport based on the order of the configuration array.
+The order of these objects in the array is important, as it determines how to calculate the `current` viewport, which is defined as the last matching viewport based on the order of the configuration array.
 So if you prefer a "mobile-first" approach, your viewport configuration objects should be ordered from smallest to largest.

 The initialization method returns a configured instance that can act as: